canonical/checkbox/docs/reference/units/test-plan.rst

     id: extended-tests
     _name: Extended Storage Tests (By Corp Inc.)
     _description:
-        This test plan runs an extended set of storage tests, customized by the Corp Inc. corporation.
+        This test plan runs an extended set of storage tests, customised by the Corp Inc. corporation.
 In addition to the standard Ubuntu set of storage tests, this test plan includes the following tests::